 Learn all you need to know to be an effective court advocate!

-CLINIC is pleased to announce a new training opportunity.
+CLINIC is pleased to announce this training opportunity.
 As part of its Defending Vulnerable Populations Project, the training is geared towards partial accredited representatives who want to qualify and apply for full accreditation in order to represent their clients in immigration court.

 Prior to attending the in-person training, participants must:

-- View recordings of five webinars on removal proceedings and program considerations that CLINIC will have available through an e-learning course starting in June
+- View recordings of five to seven webinars on removal proceedings and program considerations that CLINIC will have available through an e-learning course starting in June

 - Arrange for local mentoring on defense from removal and court skills by available attorney(s) and/or full accredited representative(s) with experience in representing non-citizens in immigration court in order to obtain hand-on experience.